 MCISD staff will monitor symptoms of COVID-19 as recommended by the State of Michigan and by following the guidance provided by the Monroe County Health Department.
 The necessary supplies will be provided to all in-person locations and staff.
 Staff members will be trained on monitoring procedures.

 Commonly Seen Symptoms of COVID-19

 - Fever of 100.4 or higher

-- A new uncontrolled cough that causes difficulty breathing

-- New onset of severe headache
+- New onset of severe headache ٠

-- New loss of taste or smell

 - Sore throat

-- Abdominal pain

-- Vomiting
+- Vomiting •

-- Diarrhea
+Abdominal pain